 Essentially, each of the resorts in the Maldives has its own island which means you will need to change islands if you want to change hotels.
 Whether you change or not is up to you, however for this itinerary I’m allocating a couple of nights in an over the water bungalow since that’s one of the top experiences you can have in the Maldives, and then the rest of the time at a regular room in another resort.

-Over the water bungalows are, unsurprisingly, the most expensive accommodation option in the Maldives and prices start at around $700+ per night.
+Overwater bungalows are, unsurprisingly, the most expensive accommodation option in the Maldives and prices start at around $700+ per night.
+They also charge some crazy resort fees each day.
 However, they are an experience in themselves.
 This type of accommodation does book up very quickly, so if you have your heart set on staying in one, book well in advance (as in a year in advance).
 A few top-rated options include:

 - Adaaran Prestige Water Villas – Premium All Inclusive